 - Be wary of overexercise.
 Too much vigorous physical activity can inhibit ovulation and reduce production of the hormone progesterone.
 If you have a healthy weight and you're thinking of becoming pregnant soon, consider limiting vigorous physical activity to less than five hours a week.

 - Avoid exposure to toxins.
 Environmental pollutants and toxins — such as pesticides, dry-cleaning solvents and lead — can adversely affect fertility.

 If you're thinking about becoming pregnant and you're concerned about the impact of your lifestyle choices on your fertility, consult your health care provider.
 He or she can help you identify ways to improve your fertility and boost your chances of getting pregnant.

 See more In-depth

-- Goldman RH.
-Occupational and environmental risks to reproduction in females. http://www.uptodate.com/home.
-Accessed April 15, 2015.
+- Goldman RH, et al. Overview of occupational and environmental risks to reproduction in females. https://www.uptodate.com/contents/search.
+Accessed March 2, 2018.